A True SoCal Classic: Vans “Off The Wall” Brand Review

 The iconic brand that started in a makeshift factory has garnered not just huge financial success, but a cult following and incredible brand loyalty.

-From a subculture of skateboarders to Spongebob Squarepants, and Supreme collaborations, the Vans brand can seemingly do no wrong when it comes to appealing to what’s cool, and what people want from their casual shoes and fashion.
+From a subculture of skateboarders to Spongebob Squarepants, and Supreme collaborations, the Vans brand can seemingly do no wrong.
+Its authenticity drove the classic cool factor and is now what people want from their casual shoes and fashion.

 Despite their current success, Van’s unique path to cultural relevance and profitability wasn’t a smooth one.
 The brand suffered quite a few setbacks along the way that helped shape them into the world famous sneaker brand we know today.